-Items We Inspect during a Typical Home Inspection
+Items We Inspect during a Home Inspection

 Our inspection includes inspection of entry ways, foundations, siding and porches looking for such symptoms of trouble as sagging roof lines, gaps in or damage to the siding, porches pulling away from the building, obvious signs of rot or insect damage, settlement, visible cracks in foundations.
 As part of exterior inspection we will probe any exposed wood that appears suspect or deformed indicating patching or repair.
 Any structural movement in roof, foundation or walls will be a major concern for home buyers.
-As a Certified Building Code Official we have the training and knowledge to identify causes and problems associated with structural movement.
+As a Certified Building Code Official we have the training and knowledge to identify causes and problems associated with structural movement

-An exterior inspection will include a visual assessment of decks, balconies, eaves, soffits and fascias.
+An exterior inspection will include a visual assessment of decks, balconies, eaves, soffits and facias.
 An inspector will look at the grading of the land around the house for obvious drainage problems, and check walkways and driveways for apparent deterioration or safety concerns.
 He will also visually inspect vegetation surrounding the house for obvious problems such as the intrusion of roots near the foundation or buried utilities or overgrowth that might promote excess humidity or contribute to security issues.
 Automatic garage door openers should be checked to confirm they are in compliance with current safety standards.
 Fume barrier in garage is checked for conformance.

 When safe to do so we access roof by ladder and take pictures of all roof deficiencies.
 The age of a roof might be as good an indicator of its condition as an actual visual check and a home with builders grade fiberglass shingles can only expect about 15 to 18 years life expectancy.
 We also report on roof drainage systems, flashings, skylights, chimneys, and roof penetrations (for vents and flues).
 Note: South side of roof will always show more deterioration.
 Expense of replacing roof is one of the top ten concerns home buyers have.

 Our plumbing inspection consists of testing the interior water supply and distribution system including visual assessment of water pressure, water heating equipment (estimating age and capacity) and the required vents, flues, and chimneys are properly installed .
 We will flush every toilet to check for leaks and run all faucets to assess water pressure and the presence of available hot water.
 Bathtubs are partially filled and jet tubs are filled and operated.
+Septic Tank Inspections are not part of home inspection.

 The Barrie Home Inspector will check for over current protections, grounding, and the presence of any aluminum wiring (some insurance companies will not insure a home with aluminum wiring).
 If wiring has been added we will remove the face of the electrical box if it is safe to do so.
 We also check a representative number of switches and outlets in the house and observe the required smoke detectors and carbon monoxide detector is present and in working order.